 - DAY OF SERVICE: Offer a day of service on your campus or in your district where students have a variety of service projects to choose from on campus

-Allen High School educators understood their was as gap in student development because of the pandemic.
+Allen High School educators understood there was as gap in student development because of the pandemic.
 They needed a solution for re-engaging students in service to help them heal from the pandemic and gain back those valuable developmental opportunities.
 Their solution?
 Host a day of service on campus where students had a variety of service projects to choose from.

 Want to learn how they did it?
 Or recreate it at your school?
 Click below for an on-demand webinar and download this tips sheet for recreating a day of service at your school!